-The Eugene P. Beard Fellowship supports outstanding Harvard graduate students from any school within Harvard who are writing dissertations or are engaged in major research on topics in practical ethics, especially ethical issues in areas such as architecture, business, education, government, law, medicine, public health, public policy, and religion.
-For the next three years, beginning in 2015-16, one Graduate Fellow with outstanding scholarship in the field of practical ethics will be named the Eugene P. Beard Fellow in Ethics.
+The Eugene P. Beard Fellowship supported outstanding Harvard graduate students from any school within Harvard who are writing dissertations or are engaged in major research on topics in practical ethics, especially ethical issues in areas such as architecture, business, education, government, law, medicine, public health, public policy, and religion.
+For four years, beginning in 2015-16, one Graduate Fellow with outstanding scholarship in the field of practical ethics was named the Eugene P. Beard Fellow in Ethics.

 The 2015-16 Eugene P. Beard Fellow in Ethics was Zeynep Pamuk, a PhD candidate in Government.
 Her research interests are in democratic theory, theories of authority and sovereignty, the philosophy of science and social science, and social epistemology.
 Pamuk’s dissertation is about the role of experts in democratic societies, with a focus on issues that involve the translation and use of science in political decisions.

-This named fellowship is made possible by a generous gift from Eugene Beard, a long-time supporter of the Center.
+This named fellowship was made possible by a generous gift from Eugene Beard, a long-time friend and generous supporter of the Center.
 Beard also sponsored the first-named Graduate Fellows in Ethics from 1996-2001 and the Eugene P. Beard Faculty Fellowships from 2001-2007.